GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/3-Vector-Search.md

 ## Use vector search

-Now that each document has its associated vector embedding and the vector indexes have been created on each collection, we can now use the vector search capabilities of vCore-based Azure Cosmos DB.
+Now that each document has its associated vector embedding and the vector indexes have been created on each collection, we can now use the vector search capabilities of Azure Cosmos DB.
 In this section, a function is added that will perform a vector search query that will return the most relevant documents based on the cosine similarity of the query vector and the content vectors of the documents in the collection.

 1. In `search.js`, add the following code directly above the last line of the file (that calls the `main` function) - the code is documented inline to explain the steps taken.
 This code introduces two functions, one to perform a vector search and another to neatly print the search results: